Joaquin-M2/portfolio-website-backend/README.md

 ### Icons

-Required for managing the icons that can be used for each tool.
+Required for managing the icons that can be used for each resource.

-The files for these icons are stored in this repository (/public/tools-icons) and their URL is used when creating a new icon in the database.
+The files for these icons are stored in this repository (/public/resources-icons) and their URL is used when creating a new icon in the database.

 Every user has permissions to GET every icon.
 Only admin users can create (POST), update (PATCH) and delete (DELETE) icons.